 Veteran Trainings in Agroforestry in 2017

-The Cornell Small Farms Program, with support from New York State and the USDA, announces three trainings in agroforestry this coming Winter and Spring to support Veterans looking to get into agricultural production.
+The Cornell Small Farms Program, with support from New York State and the USDA, announced three trainings in agroforestry in the winter and spring of 2017 to support veterans looking to get into agricultural production.

 Agroforestry includes farming practices that combine trees and forests with crop production.
-Three trainings will convene to focus on three of the most viable tree-crop enterprises including maple syrup, log-grown shiitake mushrooms, and silvopasture (combining livestock with trees).
+The three trainings focused on three of the most viable tree-crop enterprises: maple syrup, log-grown shiitake mushrooms, and silvopasture (combining livestock with trees).

-Each training includes classroom instruction and site visits to farms in active production.
-Content will cover the technical aspects of production as well as the financial and business considerations for each venture.
+Each training included classroom instruction and site visits to farms in active production.
+Content covered the technical aspects of production as well as the financial and business considerations for each venture.

-These trainings are exclusively for veterans and active military personnel who are residents of New York State with an interest in selling commercial farm products (filing a Schedule F) in 2017 or 2018.
-Participants will be asked to complete a targeted survey at the end of the course as well as 6 months from completion, to determine the effect on their operation.
+These trainings were exclusively for veterans and active military personnel who were residents of New York State and had an interest in selling commercial farm products (filing a Schedule F) in 2017 or 2018.
+Participants completed a targeted survey at the end of the course and again six months later to determine the effect on their operation.

 February 17 & 18, 2017